 The ghats are generally where the most spectacular and interesting rituals occur.
 These are embankments made of steps of stone slabs that trace along the river’s banks; it’s here where pilgrims perform ritual ablutions (ceremonial act of washing parts of the body).
-We think the best way to appreciate and enjoy the spectacles that unfold daily is by boat, in the morning or evening.
-Evening boat rides offer the opportunity to experience the most personal and intimate rituals of life and death, with cremations taking place in certain locations.
-If you are feeling brave, an independent morning walk along the ghats is also recommended.
+We think the best way to appreciate and enjoy the spectacles that unfold daily is by early morning boat ride.
+In the early evening, the ghats fill with pilgrims preparing for the Ganga Aarti worship.
+Young monks perform a series of rituals as incense fills the air and bells create a cacophony of sound.
 Varanasi is less than a two-hour flight from Delhi, and a short flight from Khajuraho, which means it easily combines with many destinations in northern India.